mvaganov/thinkwithtools/curriculum.md

 ---

-## Class 2: Web Style and Iteration
+## Section 2: Web Style and Iteration
 <!-- ~60-120 min -->
 <details><summary>Review About Me Page</summary><ul>
 <li> <i>(5-30 min)</i> Each student should briefly show their personal webpage, and answer any questions the teacher or other students might have about it.